-4 Management Plan
+5 Management Plan

-4.1 Introduction
+5.1 Introduction

-- 4.1.1 Section 71 of the Planning (LBCA) Act 1990 places a duty on the local planning authority to prepare and publish proposals for the preservation and enhancement of conservation areas.
-This management plan is an example of the proposal envisaged in section 71. - 4.1.2 It is important that this document is not read in isolation from additional guidance and policy documents.
-Where applicable, relevant policy documents and additional guidance has been provided below. - 4.1.3 Conservation areas are not frozen entities and should not be seen in isolation from their surrounding context.
+- 5.1.1 Section 71 of the Planning (LBCA) Act 1990 places a duty on the local planning authority to prepare and publish proposals for the preservation and enhancement of conservation areas.
+This management plan is an example of the proposal envisaged in section 71. - 5.1.2 It is important that this document is not read in isolation from additional guidance and policy documents.
+Where applicable, relevant policy documents and additional guidance has been provided below. - 5.1.3 Conservation areas are not frozen entities and should not be seen in isolation from their surrounding context.
 Therefore it is essential that this management plan remains flexible and is reviewed and monitored on a regular basis to ensure that the policies and proposals contained within it remain relevant to the changing ambitions and issues of the conservation area.

-4.2 SWOT Analysis (Strengths, Weaknesses, Opportunities and Threats)
+5.2 SWOT Analysis (Strengths, Weaknesses, Opportunities and Threats)

-4.2.1 Despite its issues, Appleby is a dynamic place where people live, work and visit.
+5.2.1 Despite its issues, Appleby is a dynamic place where people live, work and visit.
 The conservation area designation is not designed to preserve what is there at present, but is intended to guide change and to enable development which makes the best use of the area's attributes for the benefit of all.
 There are a number of measures which can be taken to actively preserve the qualities of the area and to promote improvement.

-Strengths Weaknesses Consistent materials palette Replacement windows and doors Riverside setting Some loss of historic features Strong views and vistas Parked cars and traffic Mature trees Vacant buildings High number of designated heritage assets Lack of planning and conservation guidance documents Historical development displayed in buildings and layout
+Strengths Weaknesses Consistent materials palette Replacement windows and doors Riverside setting Some loss of historic features Strong views and vistas Parked cars and traffic Mature trees Vacant buildings High number of designated heritage assets Lack of planning and conservation guidance documents Historical development displayed in Poor public transport services buildings and layout Lack of and expensive parking Lots of archaeological evidence Non-traditional signage and lighting